sabrinawjo/Music_ML/README.md

   - When adding the track name at the end of the URL (replace "&lt;track&gt;" with the track name), please use the correct spelling, punctuation, capitalization, and spacing.
 Note any accents or special characters.
 Some tracks may have very specific names (Beyoncé sings "[Crazy in Love (feat.
 Jay-Z)](https://1whrq8dnsi.execute-api.us-west-1.amazonaws.com/dev/api/v2.0/Music_ML_tracks/Crazy%20in%20Love%20(feat.%20Jay-Z))", not to be confused with "[Crazy in Love](https://1whrq8dnsi.execute-api.us-west-1.amazonaws.com/dev/api/v2.0/Music_ML_tracks/Crazy%20in%20Love)").

 ## ML Visualizations

+Visualizations are built with Tableau and present the average values of the song attributes and the top genre labels in each cluster.

+## Observations

+## Potential Evolution

+## Our Team